Warfare in pre-colonial Philippines

-Warfare in pre-colonial Philippines refers to the military history of the Philippines prior to Spanish colonization.
+Interstate warfare was practiced in the Philippines prior to Spanish colonization.

 Background

-In the Pre-Colonial era, the Filipinos had their own forces, divided between the islands, each one with its own ruler.
+In the pre-colonial era, the Filipinos had their own forces, divided between the islands, each one with its own ruler.
 These forces were called Sandigs ("Guards"), Kawal ("Knights"), and Tanods.
 As well as military operations, the forces provided policing and coastal watching functions.

-Tactics and Strategies
+Tactics and strategies

+The tactics and strategies prevalent during the Philippines' early historic period were shaped by the archipelagic nature of the islands.

-Raiding
+Raiding and coastal defense

 Participating in land and sea raids were an essential part of the duties of the timawa and maharlika.
 These raids, locally known as pangangayaw, are usually regular annual expeditions undertaken by the community (similar to the Vikings) against enemies and enemies of their allies.
-Participation and conduct in raids and other battles were recorded permanently by the timawa and the tumao in the form of tattoos on their bodies, hence the Spanish name for them - pintados (literally "the painted ones").
-Another strategy used throughout the islands were ambushes where they would lead large enemy troops into an ambush of surrounding men or attacking enemies from behind when their defenses are down.
-The Spanish conquistador Miguel de Loarca described the preparations and the undertaking of such raids in his book Relacion de las Yslas Filipinas (1582).
+Participation and conduct in raids and other battles were recorded permanently by the timawa and the tumao in the form of tattoos on their bodies, hence the Spanish name for them—pintados (literally "the painted ones").